5hadytru/replay_papers/README.md

       - Learning in deep neural networks and brains with similarity-weighted interleaved learning (https://www.pnas.org/doi/full/10.1073/pnas.2115229119)
   - Can try a brute force approach (retrieve n samples from replay buffer and see which samples have the highest loss increases after the current gradient step)
     - Online Continual Learning with Maximally Interfered Retrieval (https://arxiv.org/abs/1908.04742)
+  - Across the model's 'lifetime' of learning, the prototypical-ness of the samples you're replaying for a given class should be inversely proportional to how many samples you've replayed from that class, up to the current timestep (https://arxiv.org/abs/2308.13646)

 4. The algorithm for regularizing the network such that information contained in replayed samples is exploited properly
+- Remember that 'ER' refers to using the same loss function you use for new samples for replayed samples
+- Distilling logits is a very good approach (https://arxiv.org/abs/2004.07211)
 -